bcosca/fatfree/readme.md

     $f3->set('CACHE',FALSE);

+If you wish to override the auto-detection feature, you can do so - as in the case of a Memcached back-end which F3 also supports:-

+	$f3->set('CACHE','memcache=localhost:11211');

 You can also use the cache engine to store your own variables.
 These variables will persist between HTTP requests and remain in cache until the engine receives instructions to delete them.
 To save a value in the cache:-

     $f3->set('var','I want this value saved',90);